Air pollution basics

 Review our air regulations page to see if any regulations that might affect your operations.
 There may be opportunity for you to provide comments to the DNR or the EPA on proposed regulations.
-If enough businesses comment on a proposed regulation, the agency may modify their regulations.
 Once a regulation is finalized, changing it becomes more difficult.

-Get on our mailing list for the Small Business Advisor newsletter.
-The Advisor is a newsletter written by SBEAP staff to share information about new air pollution regulations and other environmental issues that may impact businesses in Wisconsin.
-You can sign up to receive the newsletter and read back issues on Small Business Advisor archived newsletters.
+Sign up our mailing list for the Small Business Advisor newsletter.
+The Advisor is written by SBEAP staff to share information about new air pollution regulations and other environmental issues that may impact businesses in Wisconsin.
+You can read back issues on Small Business Advisor archived newsletters.

 Other pollution regulations that affect a business

-We have also created regulatory fact sheets specific to different types of small businesses or common process equipment used by many businesses and included links to resources created by DNR programs on their rules.
-Review the Resources for Industries webpage to learn more.
+We have also compiled regulatory resources specific to different types of small businesses or common process equipment used by many businesses.
+Links to those resources are included on the Resources for Industries.

 Once you understand which rules apply, you may need assistance with demonstrating that you are complying with the rules.
-We have created additional resources at tools to help with compliance issues.
+We have created additional resources and tools to help with compliance issues.

-For a quick checklist of other environmental programs that may affect your business, review the Environmental Information Summary Checklist (SB-003).
-It would also be a good idea to review the Purchasing Property pages for a range of requirements that might apply to a business property.
+For a quick checklist of the full range of environmental programs that may affect your business, review the Environmental Information Summary Checklist (SB-003).
+It is also a good idea to review the Purchasing Property pages for a range of requirements that might apply to a business property.